craigea/LMIC-node/README.md

 ## LoRaWAN Service Provider

 The final location of this device is the SF Bay Area.
-The Things Network (TTN) has very little coverage there.
+As of late 2022, The Things Network (TTN) has very little coverage in the Bay Area.
 Although TTN was tested in Munich, it was quickly abandoned in favor of HNT, which is supported widely in the Bay Area.

 <img src="docs/img/TTN-BayArea-Coverage.png" width="400">